Skip to content

 “Whole grain toast with smashed beans and avocado provides a protein and fiber-rich plant-based breakfast favorable for blood sugar,” says Amy Brownstein, MS, RD.

-While beans are a high-carbohydrate food, most of their carbohydrates come from fiber.
+While beans are a high-carbohydrate food, most of their carbs come from fiber.
 And since fiber moves through the body undigested, it doesn’t impact blood sugar like other types of carbohydrates do.

 A breakfast with one-half cup of cooked pinto beans, a third of an avocado, and one slice of whole wheat toast has 13 grams of fiber.

-“Fiber slows blood sugar spikes and contributes to satiety while protein helps stabilize blood sugar and keep you full until your next meal or snack,” says Brownstein.
+“Fiber slows blood sugar spikes and contributes to satiety, while protein helps stabilize blood sugar and keep you full until your next meal or snack,” Brownstein says.

 Read next: The Best 8 Foods To Lower Blood Sugar Levels